 This approach is pragmatic and practical, providing a framework for resilient and dynamic coliving space operators and their communities.
 We do not consider in what way a group of owners or a business may use this, and we believe there is a choice between a focus on impact as a mutualised society, and as a commercial project to reward backers, all whilst maintaining a standards-based service.

-The property owning/holding entity's shares are issued in proportion to a defined capacity, split between two core classes of co-owners having distinct purposes β fractional use members, and investors receiving (capped) returns from guest rentals, with any remaining surplus allocated for reinvestments as a community fund.
+The property owning entity's shares are issued in proportion to a defined capacity, split between two core classes of co-owners having distinct purposes β fractional use members, and investors receiving (capped) returns from guest rentals, with any remaining surplus allocated for reinvestments as a community fund.

 This structure avoids a conflict of interest arising from separate stakeholders desiring both use and returns, such as generating dividends to then spend whilst eliminating the capacity to be bought with them.